matkoch/matkoch.github.io/_posts/2020-06-05-reusable-build-components-with-interface-default-implementations.md

 <div class="tweet" tweetID="1248589138292604929">Every time a new version of C# comes out, I quickly find ways to adopt the newly introduced features into my code.
 C# 8 is an exception.
 Question: have you used default interface members in your code yet?</div>

-In the context of build automation and specifically [NUKE](https://nuke.build), they have been on my radar [for some time already](https://youtu.be/SVD70QYvQ6I?t=2741).
+In the context of build automation and specifically [NUKE](https://nuke.build), they have been [on my radar](https://youtu.be/SVD70QYvQ6I?t=2741) for some time already.
+After all, they
 Available time made it hard, but thanks to [Thomas Unger](https://github.com/tunger) this dream has [finally come true](https://github.com/nuke-build/nuke/pull/427)! 👏

-## Targets in Interfaces
+## Writing Build Components

-Now how exactly can default implementations help to write reusable build components?
-Let us consider the following example:
+Utilizing different [strategies for build sharing](http://www.nuke.build/docs/sharing-builds/fundamentals.html) can greatly **reduce the maintenance effort** for our build infrastructure when different projects/repositories need to be build the same way.
+So they can help developers working in teams, but could also be used in the OSS community.
+With interface default implementations, we're extending the already existing strategy of **sharing infrastructure via NuGet packages**.
+But how exactly will this look like?
+Let's dive right into writing some build components:

 {% highlight csharp linenos %}
 interface IHasSolution